microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 5. If problems are found, fix and restart test pass

 ### Publish NPM Packages
 Note that we always publish all packages with each release, with version numbers in sync.
-There are scripts that automate all these steps except the package-lock.json version number updates.
+There are scripts that automate all these steps.

 1. Check out sdk\v0.[minor].n
 2. Git reset –hard